-SURVANTA was studied for prevention of RDS in two multiple-dose, randomized, multicenter, controlled studies of very premature infants.*
+SURVANTA was studied for prevention of RDS in two multiple-dose, randomized, multicenter, controlled studies of premature infants.*

 Study Objective: To assess the incidence of death due to RDS in the neonatal period (28 days of age), death due to all causes, and death or bronchopulmonary dysplasia (BPD) due to RDS.
 Incidence of RDS, acute oxygen and ventilatory outcomes, concurrent complications of prematurity, and adverse experiences were also assessed.